rekalogika/rekalogika.dev/docs/file/03-file.md

 /** @var FileInterface $file */

-// usually not necessary as the framework will automatically detect media type
+// Setting the MIME type is usally not necessary as the framework will
+// automatically detect media type
 $file->setMediaType('image/jpeg'); // sets the media type to image/jpeg

 $mediaType = (string) $file->getType(); // image/jpeg